scilari/mhpf/README.md

 ## Usage
-The tests contain a simple example on how to use MHPF in a non-linear toy context, where is is able to reduce the RMSE.
+The tests contain a simple example on how to use MHPF in a non-linear toy context, where it is able to slightly reduce the RMSE.
 The code snippet below describes the high-level usage.